The True History That Shaped The US In Modern Warfare

 America became a superpower because it combined military reach, financial strength, industrial dominance, and technological leadership.
 The bomb amplified that position.
 At the same time, the Soviet Union emerged from the war as the other great power, not because it was economically stronger, but because it had absorbed staggering losses, crushed Nazi Germany on the Eastern Front, and expanded its military and political reach across Eastern Europe.
 The Cold War was born from that dual reality.

 The war’s aftermath is that the peace did not feel financially peaceful at all.
 Britain, supposedly on the winning side, came out nearly bankrupt and dependent on American financing.
 Europe was shattered.
 The Soviet Union was victorious but devastated.
 The United States, by contrast, was in a position to lend, supply, build, and dictate terms far more than any other Western power.
+That imbalance explains a great deal about the world that followed.

 The Breadwinner Toll of WW2